Smudded/ad-blocking-detector/readme.txt

 == Upgrade Notice ==
+= 2.1.9 =
+NEW FEATURE: WIDGETS.
+This plugin now offers a widget for displaying your shortcodes.
+You'll no longer need to use text widgets and theme edits (unless you want to).
 = 2.1.1 =
 MAJOR BUG FIX: Addresses problem where new plugin users were unable to add new shortcodes after last update.
 = 2.0.8 =